mmernik/net-almanac/almanac/README.txt

 URLs where JSON requests are accepted.
 The header "accept" must contain the JSON MIME "application/json" or the server will render HTML.

-   -URL /net_almanac/
+   -URL /net_almanac/event/
-      -POST creates a new object from JSON object in request -You must provide an unused id
+      -POST creates a new event from the JSON object in request -You must provide an unused id
-      -GET returns all known objects as JSON
+      -GET returns all known events as JSON objects

-   -URL /net_almanac/<id>/
+   -URL /net_almanac/event/<id>/
-      -PUT updates the object in the db from the JSON object in request -The id in the request must match the id in the URL -DELETE deletes the object from the db
+      -PUT updates the event in the db from the JSON object in request -The id in the request must match the id in the URL -DELETE deletes the event from the db
-      -GET returns a single JSON object
+      -GET returns a single event as a JSON object

+   -URL /net_almanac/event/?tag=tag1&tag=tag2
+      -GET returns all events with 'tag1' and 'tag2'

+   -URL /net_almanac/event/?date=2009-01-01
+      -GET returns all events that fall at least partially on this date

-   -URL /net_almanac/tags/<tag_name>/
+   -URL /net_almanac/event/?begin_date=2009-01-01&end_date=2009-01-31
-      -GET returns all objects with this tag in JSON
+      -GET returns all events that fall at least partially in January

+Tag and date GET queries can be mixed together for more precise filtering.
+Both the field 'begin_date' and 'end_date' are required; if one is missing the server will ignore the other one.

 ** licensing stuff, credits **